carterwward/py-allotax/README.md

 - One of secondary dependencies is `selenium`, and it seems to break if the version is higher than 4.25.0.
 Run `pip3 install selenium==4.25.0`.

 I am receiving an `npm` error regarding `canvas`, `pixman`, or other packages I do not recognize.
 - You may need `canvas` and its dependencies.
-Please follow this guide to installing it based on your OS: https://www.npmjs.com/package/canvas#compiling
+Please follow [this guide](https://www.npmjs.com/package/canvas#compiling) to installing it based on your OS.

 Other packages are erring out or not installing.
 - We will eventually package this repo and streamline installation.
 Until then, see `raw_requirements.txt` for versions and manually install the required versions (`npm list` and `pip list` will tell you package versions).